-Debt is defined by the Fair Debt Collection Practices Act as, “a consumer’s obligation to pay money arising out of a transaction in which the money, property, insurance, or services that are for personal, family, or household purposes.”
+According to the Fair Debt Collection Practices Act, debt is defined as “any obligation or alleged obligation of a consumer to pay money arising out of a transaction in which the money, property, insurance or services which are the subject of the transaction are primarily for personal, family, or household purpose.”
+This includes medical debt.